Rupert Bruce-Mitford: British Museum

 In December 1937, Bruce-Mitford was named assistant keeper (second class) of the then Department of British and Medieval Antiquities at the British Museum.
 He was possibly helped in this position by his professor from two years previously, Robin Flower, also the deputy keeper of Manuscripts.
-The following year Bruce-Mitford was reacquainted with archaeological work, spending three weeks with Gerhard Bersu at the Iron Age site Little Woodbury.
+The following year Bruce-Mitford was reacquainted with archaeological work, spending three weeks with Gerhard Bersu at the Iron Age site of Little Woodbury in Wiltshire.
 "I learned a lot", he later wrote, "and loved being out on the chalk, in the fresh air."
 There Bruce-Mitford met Charles Phillips, the secretary of The Prehistoric Society (for which Bersu was digging).

-In 1939 Bruce-Mitford was tasked with leading an excavation, this time at the medieval village of Seacourt.
+In 1939 Bruce-Mitford was tasked with leading an excavation, this time at the medieval village of Seacourt in Oxfordshire.
 Though Seacourt was a difficult site, Bruce-Mitford thought it would be possible to determine a complete ground plan of domestic buildings and of the church.
 It was also, he wrote, "a village deserted, in ruins, and archaeologically sealed within a century of the Black Death"; this precise dating—the village was deserted by 1439—"promised to provide important evidence for specialists in connexion with the chronology of mediaeval pottery and small objects" such as "brooches, ornaments, buckles, fittings of various kinds, shears, horseshoes, [and] nails" the dating of which was "notoriously vague".
 Excavations wrapped up 15 July 1939, seven weeks before Britain's entry into the Second World War.